 - Take the GREs.
 They are required for virtually every graduate program, but don’t bother with the subject test for psychology unless a school you’re applying to requires it (most don’t).
 The test can be expensive, but there are fee reduction programs available.
 Here’s how to interpret your score.
 If you don’t end up doing as well as you expected, consider taking them again, but look here before you start panicking.

 - Write your Statement of Purpose/Personal Essay.
 This is essentially an essay that explains why you want to attend a particular program.
 Depending on the school, you may be asked a specific question for your essay, so read each application carefully.
 Since this is an opportunity for the search committee to assess your writing skills, PROOFREAD, PROOFREAD, PROOFREAD!!
+Have at least two of your mentors read it and provide feedback, too.
 More importantly, this is a tool used by the committee to determine whether you have the motivation to complete the long, arduous process of obtaining a graduate degree.
 So how do you make yourself stand apart?
 Here are some guidelines.
 Examples from applicants to clinical psychology PhD programs can be found here and here.

 - Ask for letters of recommendation from faculty members that know you well and like you.
 It’s important to ask several weeks prior to the application deadline, so ask early.
 Don’t feel bad about asking people to send out multiple letters on your behalf — they can very easily hit “print” more than once.
 However, do be specific about how many letters to write and where to send them.
 Look here for some other pointers.